-In an organisation, financial transactions are recorded timely and accurately in the books of accounts.
+In an organization, financial transactions are recorded timely and accurately in the books of accounts.
 With that recorded information, the accountant analyze, review and prepare various reports.
 The entire process is known as accounting of which bookkeeping is a very important part.

 Bookkeeping is generally defined as the process of accumulating, classifying, recording and organizing financial information to facilitate day-to-day transaction of an entity for preparing financial statements.
 Accounting is concerned with collecting, analyzing and communicating financial information to various stakeholders.

 Bookkeeping is the record-keeping part of the accounting process which provides the raw materials you need to develop reports such as financial statements .
 The person responsible for the whole process is known as bookkeeper.
 A bookkeeper compiles and record information.
 An accountant analyzes that information and present it in a useful format to stakeholders.

 Information for preparation of financial statement comes from the bookkeeping system.
 Every stakeholders in an organization interested to know following three important things:

 - How much money came in?

 To get answers to above questions, companies prepare financial statements by using the system known as accounting.
 The basic financial statements of a company includes the Balance Sheet, the Income Statement or profit and loss account, the Statement of Cash Flows, and the Statement of Retained Earnings.
 These questions are answered by two reports known as financial statements, Income statement and Balance sheet.

 The profit and loss account measures financial performance over the year.
 The balance sheet states the financial position as at the year-end.

 In addition to above two reports, company also prepare statement of cash flow to know how cash moves in and out of the company.
 This statement of cash flows shows how much cash the business started the period with, what additions and subtractions were made during the period, and how much cash left over at the end of the period.